cartesi/compute/README.md

 % docker ps --format {{.Names}}
 ```

-This will run an environment connected to a private net (ganache or geth), with descartes already deployed.
+This will run an environment connected to a private net (ganache or geth), with cartesi compute already deployed.

 There are a number of sample computations available within the `scripts` directory.
 To execute one of these computations on the environment, you need to first store the corresponding machine template in the `machines` directory (as configured in the docker-compose template).
 As such, for the `helloworld` application, execute the following commands:
 ```